 The fact they're not being completely upfront with you from the beginning should already set off alarm bells.

 How The Profit Shortcut Works

-The Profit Shortcuts works in almost the same way as Legendary Marketer; another high ticket affiliate marketing course we’ve reviewed recently where they start you off with a relatively low starting before pushing you to buy the higher-priced upgrades.
+The Profit Shortcut works in almost the same way as Legendary Marketer; another high ticket affiliate marketing course we’ve reviewed recently where they start you off with a relatively low price before pushing you to buy more expensive upgrades.

 The Profit Shortcut's starting cost is $37 to get you in the door, but what Keysha doesn't tell you is that you are buying the first level membership of Misha Wilson's Super Affiliate Network.
 From there you'll be asked to pay out more and more…

 Here’s a quick run-through of The Super Affiliate Network’s membership levels and costs:

 - The Super Affiliate Network Basic Membership: $47 a month

 - The Super Affiliate Network Pro Membership: $2,997 one-time